Skip to main content

 Why is load management Important?

-R.E.C., along with many other co-ops, purchases electric power from Dairyland Power Cooperative(link is external) (D.P.C.), headquartered in La Crosse, WI.
-Anytime you turn on a light, motor or electrical appliance, you expect to have enough power for the device to operate.
 For many years, this wasn't a problem as D.P.C. had enough power for your needs.
 Even in the event that D.P.C. had a power plant go "off-line" for a problem or for scheduled maintenance, they could easily purchase reasonably priced energy from another utility.

-However, in recent years, the demand for electricity has risen considerably and no new power plants or transmission lines have been built to handle the additional load.
-This increased demand is nationwide and if Dairyland Power has a problem and needs to purchase energy to meet its needs, the costs to do so have risen substantially in recent years.
-R.E.C. purchases power from D.P.C. based on the co-op's contribution to the D.P.C. peak load.
 In other words, the more electricity used by R.E.C. members during "peak alerts," the more R.E.C. pays for that power.
 The load management program helps the co-op lower its demand and thus, reduce its cost of purchasing energy during "peak alerts".
 These savings benefit all members by keeping electric rates as stable as possible.

 • Residential: water heaters, air conditioners, heat pumps, electric heating systems, electric vehicles;